seud0nym/tch-gui-unhide/utilities/README.md

  -y  Bypass confirmation prompt (answers 'y')
  -C  Adds or removes the scheduled daily backup cron job -P  Reports the USB backup path
+ -U  Download the latest version of mtd-backup rom GitHub
 ```
 When run with the -C option (which should be the only option), the scheduled job will be added if it does not already exist, or removed if it does exist in the schedule.
 By default, the backup will run every day at a random time between 2:00am and 5:00am.
 You can modify the schedule through the Management card in `tch-gui-unhide`, or by directly modifying the /etc/crontab/root file.